GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/scheduled-asset-inventory-export-bq/README.md

 # Scheduled Cloud Asset Inventory Export to Bigquery

-This example shows how to leverage [Cloud Asset Inventory Exporting to Bigquery](https://cloud.google.com/asset-inventory/docs/exporting-to-bigquery) feature to keep track of your organization wide assets over time storing information in Bigquery.

-The data stored in Bigquery can then be used for different purposes:
+This example shows how to leverage the [Cloud Asset Inventory Exporting to Bigquery](https://cloud.google.com/asset-inventory/docs/exporting-to-bigquery) feature, to keep track of your organization's assets over time storing information in Bigquery.
+The data stored in Bigquery can then be used for different purposes like dashboarding or analysis.

-- dashboarding
-- analysis

 This example shows an export to Bigquery scheduled on a daily basis.
 The resources created in this example are shown in the high level diagram below:

 <img src="diagram.png" width="640px">

 ## Prerequisites

-Ensure that you grant your account one of the following roles on your project, folder, or organization.
+Ensure that you grant your account one of the following roles on your project, folder, or organization:

- - Cloud Asset Viewer role (roles/cloudasset.viewer)
+- Cloud Asset Viewer role (`roles/cloudasset.viewer`)
- - Owner primitive role (roles/owner)
+- Owner primitive role (`roles/owner`)

 ## Running the example

 Clone this repository, specify your variables in a `terraform.tvars` and then go through the following steps to create resources:

 - `terraform init`